Anju0806/DepartmentTracker/README.md

 1. Clone the repository to your local machine.
 2. Open a terminal and navigate to the project's root directory.
 3. Run the command npm install to install the required dependencies.
+4. Run the command npm run seed to populate data into database for testing
+5. Run the command node server.js to start the application

 ## Usage